Health

 The Blue Ridge Parkway and Appalachian Trail both wind their way through mountains in Western North Carolina.
 Now, so does a select group of Carolina dentistry students who are passionate about serving rural populations.

-UNC Adams School of Dentistry partnered with Mountain Area Health Education Center (MAHEC) to establish the Rural Oral Health ScholarsOpens in new window program, a curriculum for dental students who are interested in practicing in rural areas of the state.
+UNC Adams School of Dentistry partnered with Mountain Area Health Education Center (MAHEC) to establish the Adams Rural Oral Health and Wellness ScholarsOpens in new window program, a curriculum for dental students who are interested in practicing in rural areas of the state.

 MAHEC welcomed the first cohort of scholars from the Adams School of Dentistry this fall.